On the Impossibility of Convergence of Mixed Strategies with No Regret Learning: Simulations

 Furthermore, we will consider the simplest $2 \times 2$ game: the matching pennies game, for which $G(0,0) = G(1,1) = 1$ and $G(0,1) = G(1,0) = 0$ (without loss of generality, player $1$ is the player who wants the actions to match).
 Note that the unique mixed-strategy equilibrium of this game is $p^* = q^* = 1/2$.
 We will plot the evolution of the mixed strategies of player $1$ with time --- since the matching pennies game is symmetric, player $2$ has similar behavior.

 Figure~\ref{fig:MPoptimal} studies the optimal-no-regret case, and shows the striking difference between the evolution of the mixed strategies when the players use opponents' mixtures (the deterministic case) as opposed to their realizations (the stochastic case, studied in this paper).
 Notably, we see in Figure~\ref{fig:MPoptimaldeterministic} that while multiplicative weights converges to a limit cycle, optimistic multiplicative weights converges to NE quite quickly.
-The third algorithm, log-barrier Online-Mirror-Descent, also oscillates, but the amplitude of the cycles is much smaller\footnote{This likely reflects the increased entropy of the strategies used in the log-barrier algorithm.} than for multiplicative weights, and is in fact not visible in the figure.
+The third algorithm, log-barrier Online-Mirror-Descent, also oscillates, but the amplitude of the cycles is much smaller than for multiplicative weights, and is in fact not visible in the figure.
+This likely reflects the increased entropy of the strategies used in the log-barrier algorithm.
 On the other hand, we see in Figure~\ref{fig:MPoptimalstochastic} that all three of these algorithms diverge in the last iterate.
 In fact, they are very rarely close to the equilibrium strategy $p^* = 0.5$!
 All in all, Figure~\ref{fig:MPoptimalstochastic} empirically corroborates Theorems~\ref{thm:lastiteratedivergence} and~\ref{thm:optimism}, and shows in particular that introducing optimism into no-regret strategies does not fix the issue of last-iterate oscillation.

 It is also worth examining the differential impact on player $1$ as a result of player $2$ using an optimal no-regret strategy, as opposed to player $2$ playing his fixed NE strategy.
 In the case of the matching pennies game, the latter case corresponds to player $2$ playing $q^* = 0.5$ at every step.
 Figure~\ref{fig:MPoptimalfixedNE} depicts the evolution of the mixed strategies of player $1$ in this latter case.
 Comparing the evolution to Figure~\ref{fig:MPoptimalstochastic}, it is evident that the mixed strategies diverge in both cases.
 While the ``period'' of limiting cycles, if any, seems to be larger in the fixed-strategy case, the amplitude of oscillation is similar in both cases.